——–HOW COOK COUNTY PROCURES GOODS/SERVICES——–

 Bid Deposit Policy

 In some instances, as called for in the procurement documents, a bid deposit may be required.
-When a bid deposit is required with the bid, all sums and/or bid bonds deposited with such bids will be held by the Procurement Department until a contract is awarded.
+When a bid deposit is required with the bid, all sums and/or bid bonds deposited with such bids will be held by the Cook County Office of the Chief Procurement Officer until a contract is awarded.
 All sums and/or bid bonds deposited with the bids will then be returned to the respective bidders, without interest.
 The bid deposit of the awarded vendor will be returned after the Contractor has submitted all insurance documentation and the Performance and Payment Bond, as required by the Contract Documents.